I Am Furious (Yellow): Production

 "I Am Furious (Yellow)" was written by John Swartzwelder and directed by Chuck Sheetz.
 First broadcast by Fox in the United States on April 28, 2002.
 The episode's storyline was pitched by Simpsons writer Matt Selman.
 In the DVD audio commentary for the episode, he stated that Matt Groening, the creator of the series, would usually tell the writers about how he was the class clown and did not pay attention in school, and yet grew up to become very successful.
 After hearing this, Selman thought that if Groening went back to his school to talk about his career, it "[would be] the last message that a principal and the teachers would wanna hear."
 Selman pitched the story because he thought it would be "humorously infuriating" to teachers.
 The episode was also partly based on some of the Simpsons staff members' experience with making internet cartoons, such as Queer Duck and Hard Drinkin' Lincoln, both of which were created by Mike Reiss.

 The Angry Dad internet cartoon, as well as the other internet cartoons in the episode, were originally going to be animated using Macromedia Flash, however, the department of Film Roman that handled Flash animation would not be able to complete the scenes in time.
 Because of this, director Sheetz had to draw the scenes himself, mimicking the look of Flash animation.
 At the end of Bart's trap, Homer falls into a pool of green paint, making him resemble the Hulk.
+Bart also remarked that Homer's pants stayed on, referencing to how the Hulk's pants never rip off when increasing to muscle mass.
 Selman originally wanted Homer to fall into blue paint, since the blue paint mixed with his yellow skin would make green, however the idea never came to fruition.